JessCG/al-folio/_pages/code.md

 #### [merging grain size distributions](https://github.com/JessCG/MS3){:target="\_blank"}

-One of my first experience with sharing code was during my Master's degree when I modified a Matlab code developed by John Newgard to be compatible with both Windows and Mac operating systems.
+One of my first experiences with sharing code was during my Master's degree when I modified a Matlab code developed by John Newgard to be compatible with both Windows and Mac operating systems.
 The [code](https://github.com/JessCG/MS3){:target="\_blank"} is still downloaded by various users to merge grain size distributions obtained with a Beckman Coulter Multisizer 3.